 In this study, we explored causes of regional variation in data on obesity-related traits as indicators of the health status of ~11,000 Scottish individuals with genotypic records and a variety of measurements of possible causal lifestyle and socio-economic factors.
 Our aim was to exploit these high quality genomic data and high fidelity and deep phenotypic, lifestyle and socioeconomic data to identify the factors contributing to the differences between regions in health-related traits.
 As expected, obesity related traits such as body mass index and weight differ significantly between regions.
 By accounting for both the genomic data and the environmental information in our analyses we showed that trait variation is substantially influenced by both genetic variation and family environment.
 However, the regional variation for most obesity traits was associated with lifestyle and socio-economic variables, such as deprivation, physical activity, etc. rather than the regional genetic structure of the sample.
 These results imply that although genes and family environment are important determinants of health-related traits, regional differences are attributable mostly to potentially modifiable environmental factors.

 Results

+Overview of analyses

 The objective of this work was to disentangle genetic and environmental components of health-related traits, linked to geographic variation.
 We explored a Scottish population consisting of ~11,000 individuals with different degrees of kinship, genotyped for ~500K markers, phenotypes for 11 traits (eight anthropometric and three metabolic traits), geographic covariates (principal components) reflecting the regional genetic structure of the data (gPCs) and a large set of environmental covariates (socioeconomic and lifestyle (SELS)).
 We fitted jointly genetic and environmental information in a range of statistical models, in an innovative approach to disentangle the causes of regional variation.
 For more information, see Supplementary Tables 1, 2 and 3 and Methods.
 An overview of analyses and models is shown in Figure 1.